 Madamombe proposed starting a boundary-breaking company to build full scale floating cities that are integrated and sustainable.
 She was hyper-cognizant of the advantage of tabula rasa– by virtue of never having been done before, expanding the built world onto the ocean presented a corollary opportunity to write the rulebook and shape the future of humanity.

-The OCEANIX co-founders were determined to bring the very best of humanity to bear on this bold and ambitious undertaking.
 Potential collaborators needed to be boundary-breaking but also value-aligned.
 At the same time, they were keenly aware of feasibility issues that reduced other versions of floating cities to utopian thought experiments.
 In order to achieve real-world implementation, Collins Chen and Madamombe recognized they would need partners with proven technical capabilities across design, engineering, and construction.

 Given the criteria, Helena Member Bjarke Ingels’ architectural firm BIG was a natural fit for OCEANIX.
 Though major players on the world stage – to date the firm has completed 46 projects globally, with dozens under construction and many more more in various stages of development – BIG’s staff is uniformly younger than that of most firms of its stature.
 (In his mid-forties, Ingels himself has reached a pinnacle in his field decades earlier than most contemporaries).
 BIG’s youthful spirit is evident in risk-taking, forward-thinking work that includes a prototype for human habitation on Mars and a supersonic hyperloop transportation system.